image

 5/5

-This learning path will look at how to implement controls to resolve this challenge by analyzing some of the AWS services and features available to help you implement refined security controls across all of your accounts.
+This course will look at how to implement controls to resolve this challenge by analyzing some of the AWS services and features available to help you implement refined security controls across all of your accounts.

 Intended Audience

-The courses within this learning path are recommended for those that already have a foundational understanding of AWS and security, in addition to a working knowledge of some of the AWS security services.
-If you are new to many of the services discussed in this learning path, then we do have a supporting learning path entitled AWS security services which provides a deep dive into many of these services.
+The lessons within this course are recommended for those that already have a foundational understanding of AWS and security, in addition to a working knowledge of some of the AWS security services.
+If you are new to many of the services discussed in this course, then we do have a supporting course entitled AWS security services which provides a deep dive into many of these services.

 Learning objectives

-By the end of this learning path, you will have the knowledge and understanding
+By the end of this course, you will have the knowledge and understanding

 • Of the core principles of cross-account access using IAM, as well as have the knowledge of how to implement and configure it within your own AWS accounts